 Gender and Race Discrimination Class Action - On March 9, 2022, Edward Jones and JFC were named as defendants in a lawsuit (Dixon, et al. v.
 Edward D. Jones & Co., L.P., et al.) filed in the U.S. District Court for the Eastern District of Missouri.
 The lawsuit was brought by a current financial advisor as a putative collective action alleging gender discrimination under the Fair Labor Standards Act, and by a former financial advisor as a putative class action alleging race discrimination under 42 U.S.C. § 1981.
 On April 25, 2022, the plaintiffs filed an amended complaint reasserting the original claims with modified allegations and adding claims under Title VII of the Civil Rights Act of 1964 alleging race/national origin, gender, and sexual orientation discrimination on behalf of putative classes of financial advisors.
 The defendants filed a motion to dismiss on May 23, 2022, and on September 15, 2022, the court stayed further proceedings in the case pending a decision on the motion to dismiss.
+On March 31, 2023, the district court denied the motion to dismiss and lifted the stay of proceedings.
+Edward Jones and JFC filed an answer to the amended complaint on April 17, 2023.
 Edward Jones and JFC deny the allegations and intend to vigorously defend this lawsuit.

-Home Office Gender Discrimination Class Action -

-Edward Jones and JFC were named as defendants in a lawsuit brought by a former employee (Zigler v.
+Home Office Gender Discrimination Class Action - Edward Jones and JFC were named as defendants in a lawsuit brought by a former employee (Zigler v.
 Edward D. Jones & Co., L.P. et al.) in the Northern District of Illinois.
-The initial complaint filed on September 1, 2022 alleged putative class and collective claims under the Equal Pay Act of 1963, Title VII of the Civil Rights Act of 1964 and Illinois state laws of gender-based wage discrimination against a subset of female home office associates whom the plaintiff described as "home office financial advisor[s]."
+The initial complaint filed on

+September 1, 2022 alleged putative class and collective claims under the Equal Pay Act of 1963 ("EPA"), Title VII of the Civil Rights Act of 1964 and Illinois state laws of gender-based wage discrimination against a subset of female home office associates whom the plaintiff described as "home office financial advisor[s]."
 The plaintiff amended the complaint on November 29, 2022, seeking to expand the putative collective and class definitions to include all female home office associates in any role.
 Edward Jones and JFC filed a motion to dismiss the amended complaint on January 6, 2023.
-Edward Jones and JFC deny the allegations and intend to vigorously defend this lawsuit.
+On June 9, 2023, the district court granted in part and denied in part the defendants' motion to dismiss, narrowing the plaintiff's EPA claim and related state-law claim to one of her roles at the company, limiting the plaintiff's Title VII claim and related state-law claim to a disparate treatment theory of liability as opposed to a disparate impact theory, and accepting the plaintiff's agreement to dismiss JFC from the case without prejudice.
+Edward Jones filed its answer to the amended complaint on June 23, 2023.
+Edward Jones denies the allegations and intends to vigorously defend this lawsuit.